ph4s3tw0/ph4s3tw0.github.io/SQLite Boolean Injection.md

 ON", "UNIQUE", "UPDATE", "USING", "VACUUM", "VALUES", "VIEW", "VIRTUAL", "WHEN", "WHERE", "WINDOW", "WITH", "WITHOUT"]
 ```

-Seems to be an array of SQL statements and caluses it does not what you to use, which it'll strip from your input using `re` which is Python's Regex library in the `checkCreds()` function.
+Seems to be an array of SQL statements and clauses it does not want you to use, which it'll strip from your input using `re` which is Python's Regex library in the `checkCreds()` function.

 ```py
 def checkCreds(username, password):